Cosmological constraints on Brans-Dicke theory

-Solar system data put very strong constraints on the BD parameter $\omega$.
+Solar System data put very strong constraints on the BD parameter $\omega$.
 The measurement of the Parameterized Post-Newtonian parameter $\gamma$ (see \cite{Will1981,Will2006}) from the Cassini mission gives $\omega>40000$ at the $2\sigma$ level \cite{Will2006,BertottiIessTortora2003}.
 On cosmological scales, however, the story is somewhat different.
-Nagata \etal~\cite{NagataChibaSugiyama2003} report that $\omega>\{50,1000\}$ at $4\sigma$ and $2\sigma$ respectively using Wilkinson Microwave Anisotropy Probe (WMAP) 1st year data.
+Nagata \etal~\cite{NagataChibaSugiyama2003} report that $\omega>\{50,1000\}$ at $4\sigma$ and $2\sigma$ respectively using Wilkinson Microwave Anisotropy Probe (WMAP) first-year data (WMAP-1).
 However, as argued in \cite{AcquavivaEtAl2004}, their $2\sigma$ result is not reliable as the reported $\chi^2$ has a sharp step form, and rather, one should take the $4\sigma$ result as a more conservative estimate.
-Better constraints come from Acquaviva \etal~\cite{AcquavivaEtAl2004} who report $\omega> \{80,120\}$ at the $99\%$ and $95\%$ level respectively by using a combination of Cosmic Microwave Background (CMB) data from WMAP 1st year and a set of small scale experiments as well as large scale structure (LSS) data.
-Finally, Wu \etal~\cite{WuChen2010} reported $\omega>{97.8}$ at the $95\%$ level using a combination of CMB data from 5 years of WMAP and other smaller scale CMB experiments and LSS measurements from the Sloan Digital Sky Survey (SDSS) Release 4~\cite{TegmarkEtAl2006}.
-Their constraint is weaker than~\cite{AcquavivaEtAl2004} even though newer data are used.
-As argued in~\cite{WuChen2010} this is the use of flat priors on $\ln(1 + \frac{1}{\omega})$ rather than $-\ln\frac{1}{4\omega}$ of ~\cite{AcquavivaEtAl2004}.
+Better constraints come from Acquaviva \etal~\cite{AcquavivaEtAl2004} who report $\omega> \{80,120\}$ at the $99\%$ and $95\%$ level respectively by using a combination of Cosmic Microwave Background (CMB) data from WMAP-1 and a set of small-scale experiments as well as Large-Scale Structure (LSS) data.